-Ultimate responsibility for materials selection rests with the Director, who operates within the framework of policies determined by the Board of Library Trustees.
+Ultimate responsibility for materials selection rests with the Director, who operates within the framework of policies determined by the Board of Trustees.
 The Director determines the budget, guidelines, and organizational structure for the staff who select resources.
-The Access Services Manager oversees and coordinates acquisitions and selection.
-Selectors, with input from other staff, choose appropriate materials for their collection areas, monitor circulation, weed to keep their areas current with need and demand, see that materials are in good physical condition, and spend their budget in a timely and organized manner.
+The Access Services Manager and Collection Development Supervisor oversee and coordinate acquisitions and selection.
+Designated staff are responsible for specific areas of the collection, choosing titles, monitoring circulation, keeping areas current, and spending the budget in a timely and organized manner as determined by the library's Collection Development Plan, which is informed by the Resources Selection Policy and provides detailed guidelines on the scope and maintenance of each collection area.